mehulagg/gitlab/doc/development/feature_flags/development.md

 For example, flags are commonly enabled and disabled several times during the development process.
 When we finally enable the flag by default, we set `default_enabled: true` in the YAML file.

-- If the flag was manually enabled before, the feature will be enabled.
-Not because of the new `default_enabled` value of the flag but because it was enabled manually.
+- If the flag was manually enabled before setting `default_enabled: true`, the feature will be enabled.
+Not because of the `default_enabled: true` value of the flag but because it was manually enabled.
-- If the flag was manually disabled before, the feature will remain disabled.
+- If the flag was manually disabled before before setting `default_enabled: true`, the feature will remain disabled.
+The `default_enabled: true` value does not take precendence over the explicit `false` value set when disabling it manually.

 To reset the feature flag to the default status set in its YAML file, remove it using the Rails console (`rails c`) as follows: